Scroll Top

 • Inform ConOps if trash needs to be removed

-• Supporting any other events that require fursuit fans or water stations
+• Supporting any other events that require fursuit fans or water station attendants

 This is one of the most visible and interactive Programming positions that helps ensure all panels and workshops are running smoothly and on time!
-In this role, you will interact with panelists throughout the weekend, and collaborate with A/V and other members of Programming as needed.
-An average of 6 hours per day is expected for this role and scheduling is flexible.
+In this role, you will interact with panelists throughout the weekend, and collaborate with Main Events and other members of Programming as needed.
+An average of 6 hours per day at the convention is expected for this role and scheduling is flexible.

 Some of the duties include panel setup, call time checks with panelists running late, and supply checks in panel rooms.
 Some duties are listed below but may not all be assigned to you as a staffer.